pvledoux/Nice_time.ee2_addon/README.md

 #Pvl Nice_time v.0.2

-This plugin convert a date in relative time.
+This plugin converts a date in relative time.
-It will output **'now'** if the date given is less then 5 seconds ago, **'xx unit ago'** will be outputed for longuer intervals (where unit will be seconds, minutes, hours, days or weeks).
+It will output **'now'** if the date given is less then 5 seconds ago, **'xx unit ago'** will be outputted for longer intervals (where unit will be seconds, minutes, hours, days or weeks).
 If the date is greater than 4 weeks, it will return the full date formatted with the parameter _format_.

 ##Syntax